m4r35n357/ODE-Playground/README.md

 Operators on or between jets and numbers are implemented by overloading, and the functions are implemented as _properties_ of a jet.
 These two approaches produce a fairly readable format for coding the models.
 The value parameter allows simple calculation of function inverse values, as well as roots.

+In summary, there are five main areas of application for the code:
+* solving nonlinear ODEs (to arbitrary precision with c/MPFR)
+* scanning ODE parameters for detecting chaos in solutions
+* checking global accuracy of solutions
+* plotting functions and their (higher) derivatives, with solution, turning-point, and inflection analysis (Python is best here)
+* various interactive investigations in the Python console

 ## Build/Test Environment (Debian/Ubuntu/Raspbian)